Skip to main content

 The 2024-2025 period marks what is perhaps the most dangerous transformation.
 The narrative shifted again, from "DeFi revolution" to a "Strategic Reserve Asset."

-• January 2024: Bitcoin ETFs are approved in the US, opening the floodgates for retirement and institutional money to pour in.
+• January 2024: Multiple Bitcoin ETFs were approved in the US, opening the floodgates for retirement and institutional money to pour in at a rate of over $500 million per day!
+This caused a massive supply-demand imbalance in crypto exchanges.
+Bitcoin surpassed $70,000 by February 2024.

-• July 2024: Donald Trump speaks at the Bitcoin Conference, promising crypto-friendly policies.
+• July 2024: Donald Trump promised crypto-friendly policies at the Bitcoin Conference.

-• By November 2024: The crypto industry had spent an astounding $245 million on US election campaigns.
+• September to December 2024: The crypto industry had spent an astounding $245 million on US election campaigns.
+This assured the investors that the next President will be crypto-friendly.
+Bitcoin surged to over $100,000.
+This growth was fueled mainly by anticipation.

 • January 2025: The new Trump administration begins, while Trump family members are operating multiple crypto ventures.